Trading off $t$-Resilience for Efficiency in Asynchronous Byzantine Reliable Broadcast: A Communication-Efficient Reliable Broadcast Algorithm for

 \paragraph{The algorithm} Algorithm ~\ref{algo-RB-broadcast}, which implements the reliable broadcast abstraction, consists of a client side and a server side.
 On the client side, when a (correct) process wants to RB-broadcast an application message {\sc msg}$(v_i)$, it simply broadcasts the algorithm message {\sc init}$(i,v_i)$.

-On the server side, a process can receive two types of messages. \begin{itemize} \item When it receives a message {\sc init}$(j,v)$ (necessarily from process $p_j$ as the processes are connected by bidirectional channels), a process $p_i$ broadcasts the message {\sc witness}$(j,v)$ (line~\ref{BYZ-RBC-02}) if (a) this message is the first message {\sc init}$()$ $p_i$ receives from $p_j$, and (b) $p_i$ has not yet broadcast a message {\sc witness}$(j,-)$. \item When a process $p_i$ receives a message {\sc witness}$(j,v)$ (from any process), it does the following. \begin{itemize} \item If $p_i$ has received the same message from ``enough-1'' processes (where ``enough-1'' is $(t+1)$, i.e., at least one correct process sent this message, see the first item of Lemma~\ref{lemma-n+t}), and $p_i$ has not yet broadcast a message {\sc witness}$(j,-)$, as in the previous item $p_i$ broadcasts this message {\sc witness}$(j,v)$.
-This concludes the ``forwarding phase'' of $p_i$ as far as a message of $p_j$ is concerned. \item If $p_i$ received the same message from ``enough-2'' processes (where ``enough-2'' means ``more than $\frac{n+t}{2}$ processes'', i.e., the message was received from at least $(t+1)$ correct processes, see the second item of Lemma~\ref{lemma-n+t}), $p_i$ locally RB-delivers {\sc msg}$(j,v)$ if not yet done.
+On the server side, a process can receive two types of messages. \begin{itemize} \item When it receives a message {\sc init}$(j,v)$ (necessarily from process $p_j$ as the processes are connected by bidirectional channels), a process $p_i$ broadcasts the message {\sc witness}$(j,v)$ (line~\ref{BYZ-RBC-02}) if (a) this message is the first message {\sc init}$()$ $p_i$ receives from $p_j$, and (b) $p_i$ has not yet broadcast a message {\sc witness}$(j,-)$. \item When a process $p_i$ receives a message {\sc witness}$(j,v)$ (from any process), it does the following. \begin{itemize} \item If $p_i$ has received the same message from ``enough-1'' processes (where ``enough-1'' is $(n-2t)$, i.e., at least $n-3t\geq 2t+1$ correct processes sent this message, and $p_i$ has not yet broadcast the same message {\sc witness}$(j,v)$, it forwards it to all processes.
+This concludes the ``forwarding phase'' of $p_i$ as far as a message of $p_j$ is concerned. \item If $p_i$ received the same message from ``enough-2'' processes (where ``enough-2'' means ``at least $(n-t)$ processes'', i.e., the message was received from at least $n-2t\geq 3t+1$ correct processes, $p_i$ locally RB-delivers {\sc msg}$(j,v)$ if not yet done.
 This concludes the ``RB-delivering phase'' of a message from $p_j$, as far as $p_i$ is concerned. \end{itemize} \end{itemize}

-\paragraph{On the value $\frac{n+t}{2}$} Let us notice that replacing at line~\ref{BYZ-RBC-06} ``more than $\frac{n+t}{2}$ different processes'' by ``$(n-t)$ different processes'' leaves the algorithm correct.
-As $n-t > \frac{n+t}{2}$, it follows that using ``more than $\frac{n+t}{2}$ different processes'' provides a weaker RB-delivery condition, and consequently a more efficient algorithm from the message RB-delivery point of view.
-As a simple numerical example, considering $n=21$ and $t=2$, we have $n-t=19$, which is much greater than the required value $12$ ($ >\frac{n+t}{2}=11.5$).